kidsfromvision/searchlight/README.md

 Searchlight is a layer on top of the Chartmetric API and Spotify API.
 The only data we store about songs is song namess, artists, and Spotify ID.

+It is a full stack Ruby on Rails application.

 ### We use...

 * Ruby version: 3.2.0